Frequently Asked Questions

 6. WHAT IS THE COST OF LESSONS?

-The one-time non-refundable registration fee is $100.00 for the first child, and $80 for siblings registered at the same time.
-This includes the required swim diaper and wet suit for all children under 4 years of age.
+The one-time non-refundable registration fee is $120.00 for the first child, and $80 for siblings registered at the same time.
+This includes the required swim diaper and wetsuit for all children, as well as one book (Ethan Saves Himself!) for the family.

 7. WHY ARE YOUR LESSONS MORE EXPENSIVE THAN OTHERS?